zhubert/malachite/README.md

 ### Write a Go Function

-Thanks to some code villainy, you can just write a normal function with some "opinionated" requirements:
+You can just write a normal function with some "opinionated" requirements:

-* it must be called handler
+* it must be called Handler
 * it can only have one argument

 For instance, if you wanted to upcase strings more quickly in your Rails app, you'd put the following in the file "app/go/upcase.go":